- Date : 06/04/2018

 Another option is Equity Linked Savings Scheme (ELSS).
-However, this investment instrument carries slightly higher risk, as compared to the others.
+However, this investment instrument carries a slightly higher risk, as compared to the others.

 Even if you are healthy right now, it is best to plan for unforeseen medical emergencies well in advance.
 Did you know that heart attacks kill one person every 33 seconds in India?
 And that air pollution causes two Indians to die every minute?

 With statistics like these, it becomes vital that you plan for medical emergencies, because an unfortunate incident could strike anytime.

 On the other hand, if you are healthy and have no history of critical or chronic diseases, such as diabetes or heart conditions, and do not want to spend on health insurance, you can consider investing in various other financial products.

 However, ensure your investments are large enough to cover both, health costs (during a medical emergency or future problems), as well as your present and future regular expenses.

 Life insurance for senior citizens

 Most senior citizens pay off their debt at the time of retirement.
 By then, their children tend to be established too.
 So, you may wonder whether a retiree needs to continue with a life insurance plan at all.
 If you too have been considering what to do, look at your current financial scenario.
 You must continue with the life insurance plan if:

 - You still owe debts: Whether it is an unpaid home loan or a business loan, you need to pay off any kind of ongoing debt.
 Suppose you discontinue your life plan and something happens to you, your aged spouse or children may then have to take the responsibility of paying off the debt.

 - You have dependents: Are your parents still living with you?
 Do you have a partner or child to support?
 Then you must carry on with your life plan even after you retire.